nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Security by design principles and
 * Privacy by design principles

-In the beginning this will slow down your project, but doing security/privacy or safety later as ‘add-on’ requirements is never a real possibility and will take exponential more time and resources.
+In the beginning this slows down your project, but doing security/privacy or safety later as ‘add-on’ requirements is never a real possibility and takes exponential more time and resources.

 Development tools
 ^^^^^^^^^^^^^^^^^^^^